philipmendels/use-flexible-undo/stories/dependent-state-right.md

-If you combine your dependent state in one state object, then you can get it from the previous state in your redo/undo handlers instead of getting it from the action payload.
+As an alternative to passing dependent state as (part of) the action payload, you can store all dependent state together and get it from the previous state in your redo/undo handlers.
+Here we use useState to store our state, in the following examples we look at useReducer.

 ```typescript
 const [{ count, amount }, setState] = useState<State>({